 Given the predicted increase in the road freight task (see chart below) how will we cope with the shortage of heavy vehicle drivers?

 2017 Update: Since this article was originally published, growth in the road transport task slowed in line with reduced economy growth.
-However, the task stood at around 220 billion tonne-kilometres in the year 2013-2014, and is still expected to be twice the size of year 2000 levels within the next decade.
+However, the task stood at around 220 billion tonne-kilometres in the year 2013-2014, and is still expected to be twice the size of the year 2000 levels within the next decade.

 Supply chain talent is becoming an ever rarer commodity, especially in the field of transportation.
 Companies MUST develop strategies to develop leaders from within, which requires a laser-sharp focus on employee retention and engagement.
 However, that doesn’t address the potential worsening of the heavy vehicle driver shortfall.